 Overall Comfort

-Whether you live in a hot or cold climate, bamboo sheets will be much more breathable than cotton sheets.
-Your body heat won’t be trapped inside resulting in you producing less sweat while you sleep.
+Bamboo sheets are much more breathable than cotton sheets, whether you live in a hot or cold climate.
 Cotton sheets do well to insulate but do not have the same temperature regulation properties as bamboo.

 Durability

 The durability of your bed linens will depend on how well you take care of them.
-Both premium cotton sheets and bamboo sheets have explicit washing and care instructions, so the closer you follow these, the longer your linens will last.
+Both premium cotton sheets and bamboo sheets have explicit washing and care instructions.
+Following care instructions can help your bamboo sheets last for over 15 years.

 Fabric Weave

-For both bamboo and cotton sheets, there are different types of fabric weaves that will affect the feel of your linens:
+For both bamboo and cotton sheets, different types of fabric weaves will affect the feel of your linens:

-- Percale – is a lightweight fabric with a weave that is closely woven with one thread over and one thread under.
-This results in a smooth and crisp almost starched feel for the linen.
+- Percale – is a lightweight fabric with a weave closely woven with one thread over and one under.
+This results in a smooth and crisp, almost starched feel for the linen.

-- Sateen – (not to be confused with satin) is threaded more vertically, with three threads over, and one thread under resulting in very smooth and lustrous linens.
+- Sateen – (not to be confused with satin) is threaded more vertically, with three threads over and one thread under, giving a very smooth and lustrous linen.

 - Flannel – is a medium to heavy fabric and is more suitable for winter.
 They usually have a napped finish on one side for a warm, fuzzy, and cozy feel.